duketopceo/Dixi/AI_to_Khan.md

 ## Things to Note

-Git isn't in your PATH, so I couldn't push the code changes yet.
-If you want to commit and push, you'll need to either find where git is installed or add it to your PATH.

-The application is ready to use though!
+The application is ready to use!
 You can open the frontend and start making AI queries.
 The system will automatically include gesture context when you're doing hand gestures, and responses can stream in for a better experience.

 Everything should be working smoothly now.
 Let me know if you run into any issues!